openvinotoolkit/openvino/docs/ops/comparison/Equal_1.md

 **Category**: Comparison binary operation

-**Short description**: *Equal* performs element-wise comparison operation with two given input tensors applying multi-directional broadcast rules.
+**Short description**: *Equal* performs element-wise comparison operation with two given input tensors applying multi-directional broadcast rules specified in the *auto_broadcast* attribute.

 **Detailed description**
-Before performing arithmetic operation, input tensors *a* and *b* are broadcasted if their shapes are different and `auto_broadcast` attributes is not `none`.
-Broadcasting is performed according to `auto_broadcast` value.
+Before performing arithmetic operation, input tensors *a* and *b* are broadcasted if their shapes are different and *auto_broadcast* attributes is not *none*.
+Broadcasting is performed according to *auto_broadcast* value.

 After broadcasting *Equal* does the following with the input tensors *a* and *b*: